 How does NCCM determine what issues and causes to become involved in?

-The NCCM’s mandate is solely a domestic one and we focus on protecting human rights & civil liberties, promoting civic engagement, and challenging discrimination, Islamophobia and others forms of xenophobia.
+The NCCM’s mandate is solely a domestic one and we focus on protecting human rights & civil liberties, promoting civic engagement, and challenging discrimination and Islamophobia.
 The NCCM only speaks to issues and works with partners on matters which fall within its mandate.
 The NCCM also considers its capacity and resources when deciding which issues to take on.

 How is NCCM funded?

-As a long-standing Canadian organization, the NCCM is funded by private donations from Canadians.
+As a long-standing Canadian organization, the NCCM’s advocacy and operations are funded by private donations from Canadians.
 From time to time we also receive project-based domestic grants.
 The NCCM has not and does not accept foreign funding of any kind.

 Who are the people in NCCM?

-The team and supporters at the NCCM are composed of a diverse group of Canadian Muslims who come from varied backgrounds but who are collectively dedicated to the organization’s mandate.
+The team and supporters at the NCCM are composed of a diverse group of Canadians, both Muslims and non-Muslims, who come from varied backgrounds but who are collectively dedicated to the organization’s mandate.
 Our staff comprise of professionals from various fields including communications, community organizing, human rights, journalism, law, marketing, non-profit management and policy development.
 The NCCM is a strictly non-sectarian and non-partisan organization and we welcome support from all Canadians.